FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 ### Encoding specifications for date and time

 Time specifications use an enumeration of time units.
-See section 2.13 below for a fuller explanation of enumerations.
+See [Enumeration encoding](#enumeration-encoding) below for a fuller explanation of enumerations.

 Enumeration of time units: